Rishavkapil/DevOps_Notes/Kubernetes/Volumes in Kubernetes.md

 3. ReadWriteMany : Can be mounted as read-write by multiple nodes.

-* StorageClassName : Associates the PV wiht the specific storage class.
+* StorageClassName : Associates the PV with the specific storage class.

 * Volume Mode : Determines whether the volume is mounted as a file system or block device.